Wall Street Analyst Downgrade Amarin Corporation plc [AMRN]. What else is Wall St. saying

 Reflecting on the efficiency of the workforce at the company, Amarin Corporation plc [AMRN] managed to generate an average of -$18,140 per employee.
 Receivables Turnover for the company is 4.57 with a Total Asset Turnover recorded at a value of 0.67.Amarin Corporation plc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.80 and a Current Ratio set at 2.60.

-With the latest financial reports released by the company, Amarin Corporation plc posted 0.01/share EPS, while the average EPS was predicted by analysts to be reported at -0.01/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 200.00%.
+With the latest financial reports released by the company, Amarin Corporation plc posted -0.02/share EPS, while the average EPS was predicted by analysts to be reported at 0.01/share.
+When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -300.00%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for AMRN.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Amarin Corporation plc go to 38.90%.

 >> 7 Top Picks for the Post-Pandemic Economy <<